 Your baby after the birth

-Having skin-to-skin contact with your baby straight after the birth can help keep her or him warm and can help with getting breastfeeding started.
+Having skin-to-skin contact with your baby straight after the birth can help you bond and can also help with getting breastfeeding started.

 First feed, weight gain and nappies